Other financial service activities, except insurance and pension funding industry leads the sector in terms of number of establishments

 n'sp = number of responding establishments in the non-certainty employment stratum with TE of 20-99 for the industry domain within each geographic domain (region)

-Total response rate for Financial and Insurance Activities sector for all sizes was 98.4 percent (1,508 out of 1,533 establishments).
+Response rate for Financial and Insurance Activities sector for establishments with TE of 20 and over was 81.4 percent (806 out of 990 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data